madprops/curls/README.md

 Run `/server/init_db.sh` to create the sqlite3 database.

-Figure out how to run it with gunicorn.
-I might edit this later.
+Use `gunicorn` to run it in production.

+Set up a reverse proxy on `apache`.

+Make a `systemd` service to start gunicorn with a non-root user.